 - Markers, crayons, stickers, and other items for decorating

-- Once all the containers are brought in, lay out all the decorating items for all the students' access.
+- Once you have collected enough containers, lay out all the decorating supplies for students to access.

 - Decorate the containers.

-- Staple the containers together to form a block of mailboxes.
+- Staple the containers side-by-side or one atop another to form a block of mailboxes.
 Write the students names on the bottom of each container.

-This project works well for any class, elementary or junior high.
-In this activity the students will be decorating personal hall passes.
-They would use these passes when they need to go to the bathroom.
-After they ask to go to the bathroom, or travel in the hallway, they would leave their pass in a pre-determined spot in the room, where you as the teacher could easily see it.
+This project works well for any class, elementary or middle school.
+In this activity, the students will be decorating personal hall passes.
+After a student asks to go to the bathroom or travel in the hallway, he will leave his pass in a predetermined spot in the room where you as the teacher can easily see it.
 You are always aware of who is gone from the classroom because of this pass.
-Once the student returns he/she puts the pass back to a pre-assigned bin where you'd keep all the passes, or in his/her desk.
+Once the student returns, he puts the pass back to a pre-assigned bin where you keep all the passes or in his desk.

-- Foam decorations (available in the same area as the foam boards, these can come in kits with the boards and the decorations for about $6.00 for 23 boards and 600 decorations)
+- Foam decorations (available in the same area as the foam boards, these typically come in kits with the boards)

 - Glitter glue, stickers, permanent markers or other decorations

-- Have the students use the decorations to create a personal hall-pass with their first name and last initial on the pass.
+- Have the students use the decorations to create personal hall passes with their first names and last initials on their passes.

-- Explain the use of the pass and where it will be stored.
+- Explain the use of the passes and where they will be stored.

-This activity is good for all age levels!
-In this art project students are designing their ideal classroom space.
-This is a really easy project to coordinate and very enjoyable for students, bringing out the imagination in all of them!
+This activity is good for all age levels.
+In this art project, students design their ideal classroom space.
+This is an easy project to coordinate and very enjoyable for students, bringing out the imagination in all of them.

 - White paper (can be large white paper, or 9 x 13)